archetect/archetect.github.io/src/getting_started/installation.md

 ## Compile from Source

-If you're already a existing or aspriing Rust developer, using a recent installation of the [Rust toolchain](https://rustup.rs/), you can install Archetect from source:
+If you're an existing or aspiring Rust developer, using a recent installation of the [Rust toolchain](https://rustup.rs/), you can install Archetect from source:

 ```shell script
 cd ~/projects/rust